 They can then also keep their favorite books, notebooks and pencils, and other items that they show interest in.
 As life-long learners, we always encourage and support our children reading or writing in bed at night.

 We have been full time RVing with our 4 kids since May of 2017.
 During that time we learned so much along the way!
+Not only how to budget accordingly, but how to make the most of every day.

 The day before Thanksgiving my daughter said to me out of the blue ‘Mom, this feels like home’.